testground/testground/ROADMAP.md

 #### Milestone 3: We have a performances dashboard

 Maintainers and users have a way to measure and follow Testground's Performances over any "relevant" axis.
-This effort will start with identifying which metrics we want to measure first.
+Therefore, this effort will start with identifying which metrics we want to measure first.

 It might contain: